squ1rrel-ctf/squ1rrel.dev/_posts/2022-11-04-bluehens-intro-to-pwn.md

 author: squ1rrel
 ---

-## Background

 This was my first time doing a CTF, so I literally had no idea what was going on the whole time.
 But I do think I learned a good bit from just observing the CTF, so maybe I can at least get an A for effort.

 All of these solutions sorta came from Akash, but I did have to put in a bit of effort to recreate them myself.
 Hopefully I can actually contribute next time :)

 ## Intro to PWN 1